ibexa/documentation-developer/docs/guide/content_rendering/assets.md

 ## Configure assets

-All asset files must be added to `webpack.config.js` in the root folder so that Webpack Encore can use them.
+All asset files must be added to `webpack.config.js` in the root folder, so that Webpack Encore can use them.
 To do it, use `Encore.addStyleEntry` for CSS files and `Encore.addEntry` for other files, such as JS: